valayDave/fake-news-detection-han/README.md

 Implementation of document classification model described in Hierarchical Attention Networks for Document Classification (Yang et al., 2016) for Fake News Detection.

+## Neural Networks

+- There are three networks which the current script trains :
+    - LSTM
+    - Hierarchical Attention Networks(HAN) with Tokenized Sentences and Words for attention context.
+    - HAN with Headline tokenized vector as another layer of for additional attention context.

 ## Data setup